 Sales Trainer in Mumbai for B2B and BFSI Teams | Avinash Chate

 Mumbai sales doesn't fail at product knowledge — it fails at qualification, pricing conversations and stalled second meetings.
-Avinash Chate, two-time TEDx speaker and author of The Winning Edge, runs the Sales & Marketing Transformation program for Mumbai BFSI relationship teams, Powai SaaS AEs, Lower Parel media planners and Andheri channel sellers.
+Avinash Chate, TEDx speaker and author of The Winning Edge, runs the Sales & Marketing Transformation program for Mumbai BFSI relationship teams, Powai SaaS AEs, Lower Parel media planners and Andheri channel sellers.
 The program rebuilds a Mumbai seller's discovery, value-articulation and negotiation muscle for buyers who have already short-listed three vendors before the first call.
 With clients including RBI, Mumbai Port Authority, Hitachi and Ferrero, the curriculum is calibrated for both regulator-facing BFSI conversations and consumer-led FMCG distributor reviews.
 Outcomes are tracked on pipeline velocity, win-rate on top-3 logos and average deal size — not seat-time.

 Built for Mumbai BFSI, SaaS and FMCG Channel Sales